jmahler/msqdev/doc/steady-state-tuning-HOWTO.md

 The file "rtdata" stores all incoming data points but only a subset of these are needed.
-To filter these the msq-rtmonitor.pl program is used.
+To filter these the msq-rtmonitor program is used.
 Also, by starting and stopping this program this excludes can be used to exclude the unwanted transient values.